 If you’re planning on selling hundreds of products, Showit probably isn’t the best option for you.
-However, Showit does integrate seamlessly with embed codes and the like.
-This means that you can combine your beautiful Showit design with e-commerce platforms (like Shopify) to get the best of both worlds.
+However, Showit does integrate seamlessly with e-commerce plugins (like Shopify) to help you easily sell a curated collection of products (less than 50 is best).
 My friend at MKDesign Studio has some super helpful resources for creating a digital shop with Showit.

 If you choose to build from scratch, your website creation might be a bit long-winded.
 It’s super worth it, though!
 You can get started with their templates to help speed up the process!
 My favorite template shops are with Northfolk and Foil & Ink.

 Although the monthly price is fairly low at $20-30 a month for the standard plan, this is actually a bit higher than what you’ll typically find for website hosting on other platforms such as WordPress or Wix.

 It’s so quick and easy to update anything you want, i.e. that bio on your about page, or the layout for your services.
 But the mobile side is easily forgotten.
 I have to admit — I’ve updated my website only to realize a few days later that I ruined a few mobile views in the process.
 I can always fix it in 10 minutes or less, but don’t forget to double check your custom mobile view if you change anything on the desktop view.